2023 Madrid municipal election: Parties and candidates

 The electoral law allowed for parties and federations registered in the interior ministry, alliances and groupings of electors to present lists of candidates.
-Parties and federations intending to form an alliance ahead of an election were required to inform the relevant electoral commission within ten days of the election call, whereas groupings of electors needed to secure the signature of a determined amount of the electors registered in the municipality for which they sought election, disallowing electors from signing for more than one list of candidates.
+Parties and federations intending to form an alliance were required to inform the relevant electoral commission within 10 days of the election call, whereas groupings of electors needed to secure the signature of a determined amount of the electors registered in the municipality for which they sought election, disallowing electors from signing for more than one list.
 In the case of Madrid, as its population was over 1,000,001, at least 8,000 signatures were required.
 Additionally, a balanced composition of men and women was required in the electoral lists, so that candidates of either sex made up at least 40 percent of the total composition.

-Below is a list of the main parties and electoral alliances which contested the election:
+Below is a list of the main parties and alliances which contested the election: